mahaloz/Script-Kiddy/README.md

 Each diffN.txt file will corospond to the inputN file. diff4.txt is the the differance in output4.txt and your programs output.

 To learn more about diff syntax see [diff](https://www.computerhope.com/unix/udiff.html)

+### TODO
+Recently this has tool has shown to be unusable in the blackboard verification system of Fengs server.
+This can cause the tool to not download files because of authentication.
+A fix could involve having a self deleting tool to download with someones credentials.